-P M/MH/HSG067.
-The Council has assessed the site but effects of its development - in (see also HES Point 12 and 13 e xcluded mitigation measures introduced by the proposal, strategic terms - have been captured. above) a nd this is reviewed following the Council's methodology.
-Mitigation included in individual Т he findings are the proposal scores more positively than proposals including their specific t he Council's assessment for Biodiversity, flora and fauna, design cannot be taken into account H luman Health, Water, Air, Climatic factors, Cultural at this stage.
-It is more suited to the H leritage, Landscape, and remains the same as regards project level as mitigation might not P opulation, Soil and Material assets.
-This takes into account be known for all sites so this would t he proposals inclusion of greenspace and gardens, affect the consistency of the e xclusion of areas of flooding and proposals for surface assessment and undermine the v vater drainage, details of design to benefit from solar gain, transparency of the process. a nd results of studies into impacts on the Battlefield.
-Consideration of site specific C Concludes there are now net environmental benefits, and mitigation is more appropriate at the t hat the site performs as well as others in the Proposed Plan project level. ir fi n Musselburgh Cluster.
-Landscape - assessment of views rom the west need to take into account the large scale of levelopment already allocated.
-HES note that development at MH13 Howe Mire has the potential for very negative impacts on Pinkie Battlefield.
-HES state as regards MH12 Barbachlaw that the ER commentary on PM/MH/HSG067 Cultural Heritage, that "its development would raise issues of national importance" may not be the case for MH12: Barbachlaw.
-MH13 is therefore the most sensitive part of
+PM/MH/HSG067.
+The Council has assessed the site but excluded mitigation measures introduced by the proposal, and this is reviewed following the Council's methodology.
+The findings are the proposal scores more positively than the Council's assessment for Biodiversity, flora and fauna, Human Health, Water, Air, Climatic factors, Cultural Heritage, Landscape, and remains the same as regards Population, Soil and Material assets.
+This takes into account the proposals inclusion of greenspace and gardens, exclusion of areas of flooding and proposals for surface water drainage, details of design to benefit from solar gain, and results of studies into impacts on the Battlefield.
+Concludes there are now net environmental benefits, and that the site performs as well as others in the Proposed Plan in Musselburgh Cluster.
+Landscape - assessment of views from the west need to take into account the large scale of development already allocated.